nijian/jkeel/README.md

 # jkeel
-A set of frameworks and components for building enterprise application
+A set of frameworks and components for building enterprise application.